 Divorce mediation allows couples who want to face divorce with civility and respect an alternative to traditionally mediated divorce.
 Even in cases where couples find it difficult to communicate without conflict, mediation can offer an effective process each party can use to reach fair agreements about every area of divorce.

 Mediation can be exceptionally useful to divorcing couples with children, because it often allows parents to work out divorce terms in a fair, responsible way that can be less harmful to children than a winner-take-all approach.
-However, even couples without children may find mediation useful, especially when it comes to dividing property.
+However, even couples without children may find divorce mediation in Belleville useful, especially when it comes to dividing property.

 Mediation and property division

 When a couple with significant assets and no children divorces, the entire process can turn ugly quickly.
 Each side may retreat to respective corners and come out swinging, trying to retain each and every scrap of assets he or she can with little regard for the impact these disputes have on each other.